denmak1/cmsc678_proj/README.md

 # cmsc678_proj
-Image Classification Probably
+Image Classification - using a CNN to label and detect characters in screenshots from anime using only fanart as the training data.

+Weakly supervised approach so no manually inspecting or marking up of images to assist in training.

 # Notes
 I'm using cygwin and windows cmd so the paths coded in the files will need to be adjusted to work.

-You'll need python 3.
+You'll need python 3, with TensorFlow GPU acceleration and other stuff.

 # About the files